NetOpWibby/sublime/README.md

 ### Typeface

-Input Mono is my coding typeface of choice.
-The version included in this repo is a customized.
+Input Mono is one of my favorite typefaces to code in.
+The version included in this repo is customized.
 I forget the parameters I chose but you can [create your own here](http://input.fontbureau.com/preview).
 Slashed zero is best zero.